monotone-studio/monotone/README.md

 ## Storages

-Use logical storages to store data on different storage devices and apply different settings, such as compression.
+Create logical storages to store data on different storage devices and apply different settings, such as compression.

 ```